 |---|---|---|---|

-| Nebido (injection every 10–14 weeks) | ✅ Yes | Yes, with documented hypogonadism | approx. CHF 150–200 per injection |
+| Nebido (injection every 10–14 weeks) | ✅ Yes | In exceptional cases (e.g. confirmed primary hypogonadism) | approx. CHF 150–200 per injection |

-| Testosterone enanthate (injection every 1–2 weeks) | ✅ Yes | Yes, with diagnosis | approx. CHF 20–40 per ampoule |
+| Testosterone enanthate (injection every 1–2 weeks) | ✅ Yes | In exceptional cases, with confirmed diagnosis | approx. CHF 20–40 per ampoule |

 | Testogel / Androgel (daily gel) | Partial | Case-by-case decision | approx. CHF 80–120 per month |